-Joint efforts to solve the massive problems of the developing world's cities is urgently required.
+Joint efforts to solve the massive problems of the developing world's cities are urgently required.

-This means tackle the challenges of rapid urbanization and the urbanization of poverty Ethical basis of renewed professional commitments, in all human settlement fields, is to be explicitly pro-poor and supportive of social, environmental and economic sustainability.
+This means tackling the challenges of rapid urbanization and the urbanization of poverty.
+The ethical basis of renewed professional commitments, in all human settlement fields, is to be explicitly pro-poor and supportive of social, environmental and economic sustainability.